Bullied as a boy, now I own a bank

 Congregation and JC readers acted as extras for day of filming at the north-west London shul

 The JC offers several email newsletters to keep you updated with our news, features and comment.
-Take your pick from a daily update, the Editor's weekly selections, politics and sport — or choose all four.
+Take your pick from a daily update, the Editor's weekly selections, lifestyle, politics and sport — or choose them all.

 ©2018 The Jewish Chronicle